theobald-software/theobald-software.github.io/content/_en/board-connector/server/start-server.md

 old_url: /BOARD-Connector-EN/default.aspx?pageid=start-server
 ---

-When executing *BOARD ConnectorSetup.exe* the BOARD Connector server is installed and started as a standard Windows..
+When executing *BOARDConnectorSetup.exe* the BOARD Connector server is installed and started as a standard Windows..

 Make sure to mark the option "Server > Install Service" during the [Installation](../introduction/installation-and-update).